Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Discussion

 \textbf{Probe contamination.} If the probe set leaks into training data, accuracy inflates.
 The probe set should remain private; we release only the methodology and evaluation toolkit.
 This creates a tension with reproducibility: independent researchers cannot replicate the calibration without the probes.
 We mitigate this by describing the probe generation procedure in sufficient detail to construct equivalent probe sets, and by releasing the scoring and estimation code.

-\textbf{Probe allocation.} The uniform allocation of 200 probes per tier is suboptimal: T1--T2 saturate early and T7 provides near-zero signal, while T3--T5 carry most of the discriminative power.
+\textbf{Probe allocation.} The uniform allocation of 200 probes per tier is suboptimal: T1--T2 saturate early and T7 discriminates only the top few models, while T3--T5 carry most of the discriminative power.
 Future versions could allocate more probes to the informative tiers.

-\textbf{T7 probe quality.} Nine T7 probes have $>25\%$ correct rate across 188 models, indicating they are miscategorized and should be reassigned to T5 or T6 in future versions.
+\textbf{T7 probe quality.} Nine T7 probes have $>25\%$ correct rate across 201 models, indicating they are miscategorized and should be reassigned to T5 or T6 in future versions.
 The most extreme case (Ivan Beschastnikh, 64.0\% correct) is clearly not T7-difficulty knowledge.